-While a nursing home is often the most practical option for elderly relatives who can no longer care for themselves, moving a loved one to a nursing home can be a difficult decision that affects the entire family, emotionally and financially.
+While a nursing home is often the most practical option for elderly relatives who can no longer care for themselves, moving a loved one to a nursing home can be a difficult decision that affects the entire family both emotionally and financially.
 The family must trust the facility they choose to provide safe and compassionate care for those who may not be able to speak up for themselves.
-When a nursing home violates that trust by abusing or neglecting their family member, it can be devastating for everyone involved.Do You Have a Case?
+When nursing home abuse and neglect is present, it is devastating for everyone involved.Do You Have a Case?

 “Regardless of the reason, allowing the most vulnerable members of our population to be harmed in facilities that are supposed to be taking care of them constitutes a national tragedy that needs to be stopped,” says attorney Mark Bernstein of The Sam Bernstein Law Firm.

 “Our trial lawyers are recognized leaders in nursing home neglect and abuse cases.
-We will treat your family like family – sticking with you every step of the way, says Bernstein.
+We will treat your family like family – sticking with you every step of the way,” says Bernstein.

 While nothing can erase the neglect or abuse, a lawsuit that results in a substantial financial settlement can go a long way toward repairing the damage.
-Those responsible for the negligence will be held accountable, and the family will have the peace of mind that comes from knowing their loved one will spend their remaining years in a high-quality facility that provides the cautious and compassionate care they deserve.
+Those responsible for the negligence will be held accountable, and the family will have the peace of mind knowing their loved one will spend their remaining years in a high-quality facility that provides the cautious and compassionate care they deserve.

 Some instances of nursing home abuse can involve criminal charges but, according to Bernstein, criminal prosecutions in nursing home cases are relatively rare.
 “In many ways, civil claims function as the only meaningful way to hold nursing home corporations accountable.
-If you believe the safety and security of your loved one is at risk, contact Adult Protective Services* first, and then contact our office immediately for a free legal consultation,” advises Bernstein.
+If you believe the safety and security of your loved one are at risk, contact Adult Protective Services first, and then contact our office immediately for a free legal consultation,” advises Bernstein.

 While most cases involve a serious injury or physical condition caused by malnutrition or medication mistakes, there may also be an associated civil rights claim, such as age or gender-based discrimination.